-Add some powdered Star Anise to your desert baking to add some sweet complexity to your treats.
+Add some powdered Star Anise to your dessert baking to add some sweet complexity to your treats.
 Chinese Medicine uses Star Anise as an expectorant and as a bloating and gas reliever.
 Interestingly, Star Anise is often used by pharmaceutical companies for its flu-fighting capabilities, and is a common ingredient in flu medicines.

 As it is very much a "bringing" spice, Star Anise also works well to draw love and passion, which can be useful even out of romantic settings.
 I threw some Star Anise in another simmer pot I used today to sweeten the energy of my space, just for me!
-Ground Star Anise is also burned as incense for aforementioned intentions.
+In its ground or powedered form, Star Anise is also burned as incense for the aforementioned intentions.

 A note, always make sure your Star Anise is actually Star Anise.
 This sounds ridiculous, but there have been situations where a poisonous faux Star Anise made it into the market and caused serious illness and death.
-Google "Japanese Star Anise" for more info.
+Google "Japanese Star Anise" (Illicium anisatum) for more info.